 Jordan Harbinger: [00:48:41] I mean, that makes sense, right?
 Getting people to want to do something because they're part of the idea rather than if they don't do it, they're going to end up in trouble or never getting promoted.

 General Martin Dempsey: [00:48:50] And the other thing, one of my lasting memories of having been the chairman and being on the National Security Council and sitting in meetings in the White House two or three times a week, was that in a very encouraging way, to me, the best ideas usually carry the argument.
-If you come armed with good data, a good narrative, you're confident in it, you can lay out the risks and rewards, the opportunity costs, you know, all of that.
-Generally speaking, people are going to line up behind you as opposed to walking in and say, "Here's how this feels to me."
-"Well, that's really interesting, General, but we're not all that worried about how you feel about things here, you know."
+If you come armed with good data, a good narrative, you're confident in it, you can lay out the risks and rewards, the opportunity costs, you know, all of that, generally speaking, people are going to line up behind you as opposed to walking in and saying, "Here's how this feels to me."
+"Well, that's really interesting, General, but we're not all that worried about how you feel about things here, right now."

 Jordan Harbinger: [00:49:30] I know you took these jobs like five months apart and you have to move from one house to another.